KenKundert/nestedtext/doc/basic_syntax.rst

     name 2: value 2
     ...

 A dictionary item is introduced by a key followed by a colon at the start of a line.
-If the key contains characters that could be misinterpreted, it must be quoted using matching single- or double-quotes (both have the same meaning).

 The key is a string and must be quoted if it contains characters that could be misinterpreted.
-You can quote it using either single or double quotes.
+You quote it using either single or double quotes (both have the same meaning).
 Keys are the only place in *NestedText* where quoting is used to protect text.

 The value of a dictionary item may be a rest-of-line string, a multiline string, a list, or a dictionary.
 If it is a rest-of-line string, it contains all